Ckim17700/Data_Projects/README.md

-List of Projects Completed in order to learn and maintain knowledge of end to end data engineering tools and processes
+List of Projects Completed to maintain knowledge and continously learn end to end data engineering tools and processes

 NYC Taxi: